RandyGaul/cute_framework/docs/time/cf_set_target_framerate.md

 ## Remarks

-Sleeps the app if you're updating too fast.
-This is sort of like vsync.
-Off by default.
-Set to -1 to turn off.
+This effect will try to render the game at a target framerate, similar to vsync.
+Set to -1 to disable this effect (disabled by default).
+This only affects rendering (not gameplay/update), see [cf_set_fixed_timestep](/time/cf_set_fixed_timestep.md) to control your gameplay/update framerate.

 ## Related Pages